-The Financial Reporting Surveillance Programme further involves a review of the financial reporting practices of Listed Companies for the purpose of forming a view on:
+The Financial Reporting Surveillance Programme further involves a review of the financial reporting practices of Listed Entities for the purpose of forming a view on:

-- The level of compliance with the Sri Lanka Accounting Standards (SLAS) as specified in the CSE Listing Rules.
+- The level of compliance with the Sri Lanka Accounting Standards (SLFRS) as specified in the Colombo Stock Exchange (CSE) Listing Rules.

-- The transparency, clarity, comprehensiveness of financial reporting disclosure requirements and the overall quality of financial reporting by Listed Companies.
+- The transparency, clarity, comprehensiveness of financial reporting disclosure requirements and the overall quality of financial reporting by Listed Entities.

-The division inquires and resolves complaints of market intermediaries and investors.
-The division also processes and approves off- the- Floor transfers of securities and is responsible for reviewing de-listing applications.
-It is also responsible for approving the issuance of unlisted securities of Listed Entities under Section 29A of the SEC Act and considers/where appropriate recommends applications received under Section 28A of the SEC Act where Shares were allotted within a period of 12 months prior to obtaining a listing, but intends to obtain a listing on the stock exchange within a period of twelve months.
-The responsibilities of the Division include receiving and collating input on policy issues including the undertaking of comparative surveys in order to ascertain the present status, including gaps, in the capital market based on such input.
-The Unit is also responsible for the analysis, formulation and recommendation of policies, monitoring of policy implementations and providing information-backstopping services to the Director General and other Divisions to assist in decision making.
+The division inquires and resolves complaints of investors as well as processing and approving off – the – Floor transfers of Securities.
+It is also responsible for approving the issuance of unlisted securities of Listed Entities under Section 29A of the SEC Act and considers/where appropriate recommends applications received under Section 28A of the SEC Act where Shares were allotted within a period of 12 months prior to obtaining a listing on the Stock Exchange.
+The responsibilities of the Division include receiving and collating input on policy issues including the undertaking of comparative surveys in order to ascertain the present status, including gaps, in the Capital Market based on such input.
+The Unit is also responsible for the analysis, formulation and recommendation of policies, monitoring of policy implementations and providing necessary assistance to other divisions in decision making.
 This also includes information relating to regional and international trends and developments as well.
 Further, Corporate Affairs Division provides recommendations to the Commission on Deferment of Suspension Applications received as per Enforcement Rules of CSE.
 Division also shares observations with the CSE relating to draft Prospectuses for Debentures, Initial Public Offerings and Rights Issue Circulars, however above is excluding observations on introductory documents.